 Ms. Olson serves on various Mass General, Mass General Brigham HMS leadership committees, including the Mass General Advisory Councils for the Center for Faculty Development and Office for Women’s Careers, the Executive Committee on Community Health, the Executive Committee on Diversity, the Clinical Policy and Record Committee; Mass General Brigham United Against Racism committees on reporting, policy and a Diversity Summit; and the HMS Dean’s Taskforce on Diversity and Inclusion.
 She also has helped lead Mass General’s strategic planning efforts focused on community health, equity and workforce diversity; and has helped design and facilitate trainings in cross-cultural teamwork and communication for residents, nurses and physicians.

-Before joining CDI, Ms. Olson practiced as a civil and commercial litigator, where she also worked on pro bono matters relating to immigration, civil rights and criminal justice.
-She received a BA in International Affairs with a minor in Biology from Goucher College, a JD degree from Santa Clara University School of Law, and a Certificate from the International Institute for Human Rights in Strasbourg, France.
-She was born and raised in Buenos Aires, Argentina, is bilingual in English and Spanish and speaks French.
+Ms. Olson practiced as a civil and commercial litigator for eight years before joining CDI.
+She received a BA in international affairs with a minor in biology from Goucher College, a JD degree from Santa Clara University School of Law, and a certificate from the International Institute for Human Rights in Strasbourg, France.
+She was born and raised in Buenos Aires, Argentina, and is trilingual in English, Spanish and French.
 Ms. Olson is passionate about championing social justice and equity issues, especially in education and healthcare.
-Among her many activities outside the hospital, she served on the Board of Directors of the YWCA Boston and led a strategic planning effort to improve health and nutrition in the Brookline Public Schools.
+Among her many activities outside the hospital, she served on the board of directors of the YWCA Boston and led a strategic planning effort to improve health and nutrition in the Brookline Public Schools.